Are You in an Unhealthy Relationship . . . With Yourself?

 (c) Aleutie www.fotosearch.com – k19299662

 I read a very good post on LinkedIn by Mareo McCracken, This is Why You Are Sabotaging Relationships (+8 Actionable Ideas to Build Incredible Ones).
-It was on the subject of sabotaging relationships when it comes to success (or failure) in business.
-It stood out for me because of two words: SABOTAGING and RELATIONSHIPS.
+It was about sabotaging relationships when it comes to success (or failure) in business.
+It stood out for me because of those two words: SABOTAGING and RELATIONSHIPS.

 I talk to clients daily about sabotage and their relationships . . . because those are two components of why people gain weight, why they chose not to do anything about it and/or how they battle with it.
 I talk to them about the need to recognize those in their lives (so-called friends, spouses, co-workers, etc.) who intentionally try to sabotage their (and sometimes medically necessary) weight-loss efforts at every turn.
 I also talk to them about the need to own up to their own habits of self-sabotage which prevent them from achieving the very thing they want most: to lose weight and be healthy.